hariruiburahimu/jp-it-support-casebook/ABOUT_THIS_PROJECT.md

 As a motivated learner from Türkiye aiming to relocate to Japan,
 this project showcases:
 - Bilingual IT documentation capacity (EN/JP)
 - Troubleshooting skills across multiple domains
 - Strong documentation discipline and portfolio ownership

 ---

 ## ⚖️ License

-This project is licensed under [MIT License](LICENSE), allowing reuse for personal learning and portfolio creation.

-> ❗ Commercial redistribution of this project is not permitted without permission.
+This project is **not open source**.
+It is a **private portfolio** intended solely for showcasing technical and documentation skills.
+Unauthorized reproduction, redistribution, or commercial use is **strictly prohibited**.
+If you would like to reuse or reference this content, please contact the author for permission.

 ---

-## 🇯🇵 日本語版が必要な場合、READMEを参照してください。
+## 🇯🇵 日本語版が必要な場合、READMEをご覧ください。